Shopify website builder review – all-around eCommerce star

 Rivaling Shopify’s app store, Wix hosts a varied app marketplace as well.
 Plus, there’s an extensive template library with over 700, entirely free picks.
 And you can use one of their robust editors — called ADI and Classic Editor — to make these templates your own.

-eCommerce-powered plans start at $10.50 a month: and while they're less powerful than Shopify's, it's also a much friendlier pick to your wallet.
+eCommerce-powered plans start at $10.50 a month, and while they're less powerful than Shopify's, they're also much friendlier to your wallet.

 Squarespace